Our seagrass furniture is handcrafted in Bali, Indonesia.

 the cotton.
 If not kiln dried, the wood will crack and split once it leaves the tropics.
 Each piece is labor intensive.
 For

-example, it takes 3 full days to weave our corner sectional chair.
+example, it takes 3 full days to weave our corner sectional chairs.

 Let's examine our seat cushions.
-Most furniture coming in from Asia and Southeast Asia is made of solid low density light
+Most furniture coming in from China and Southeast Asia is made of solid low density light

 weight foam, is flat and the cushions are not comfortable.
 Our sectional seat cushions are 7" deep, have individually